TigerMelk/FE23-js2-slutprojektet-JohaMelk/README.md

   #### getCategory(category)

- > Returns an array with all posts that matches post.category to the category provided in the paramater
+ > Returns an array, in chronological order, with all posts that matches post.category to the category provided in the paramater
  >
  > **json format for this is:**_{"category":"League of Legends" | "Bloodborne" | "Palworld"}_